Intra-Cellular Therapies Inc. (ITCI) EPS is poised to hit -0.61 next quarter: How Investors Can Make It Count the Most? - News Daemon

 Technical Analysis of Intra-Cellular Therapies Inc. (ITCI)

-[Intra-Cellular Therapies Inc., ITCI] recent stats showed that its last 5-days Average volume was superior the volume it posted in the year-ago period.
-During the previous 9 days, stock’s Stochastic %D was recorded 48.50% While, its Average True Range was 1.94.
+Going through the that latest performance of [Intra-Cellular Therapies Inc., ITCI].
+Its last 5-days volume of 1.12 million indicated improvement to the volume of 0.82 million it revealed a year ago.
+During the previous 9 days, stock’s Stochastic %D was recorded 43.64% While, its Average True Range was 2.12.